Tanmay-Rajgor/Foundation-of-Business-Intelligence-Assignment/README.md

 # Foundation-of-Business-Intelligence-Assignment
-This is the assignment I worked on under Google Business Intelligence Professional Certificate.
+I completed this assignment as part of the Google Business Intelligence Professional Certificate, where I took on the role of a Business Intelligence Analyst at a fictitious company named "MarkIT."

-For this assignment, I had to assume that i am working as business intelligence analyst for fictional company called "MarkIT".
-I was given a meeting note from my manager. in notes, everything details were mentioned, which i needed to prepare some documents before start working on any business intelligence tool, which is very import step.
+In the assignment, I was provided with meeting notes from my manager, which contained comprehensive details crucial for preparing various documents before initiating work on any business intelligence tool—a vital step in the process.

-the notes given by a manager ( fictinal scenario ) had stakeholders information, project requirememts, what company wants to achieve from a tool and questions to be answered after project is over. and i got a change to work preparing stakeholders requirements document, project requirement document and strategy document.
+The notes from my manager (in this fictional scenario) included information about the stakeholders, the project's requirements, the company's objectives for the tool, and the questions that needed to be addressed upon the project's completion.
+I had the opportunity to work on preparing the Stakeholder Requirements Document, Project Requirement Document, and Strategy Document, ensuring all necessary preparations were made for the successful execution of the project.